-The DigiAsk program has received funding to continue to deliver its innovative and highly regarded service until June 2020.
+The DigiAsk program has received funding to continue to deliver its innovative and highly regarded service until June 2020. ■ rom 18 to 24 May 2020, we will join thousands of organisations across Australia to mark National Volunteer Week.

 Celebrating our volunteers